-Inclusion of the other variables results in a significant reduction in the negative coefficients for Big Sky and West.
-There is also a small reduction in the negative coefficient for Florida.
-Nevertheless, even after controlling for all the other variables, Florida has a coefficient (relative to North) of -0.096 (0.01).
+for all the other variables, Florida has a coefficient (relative to North) of -0.096 (0.01).
 It is the region with by far the lowest mortality.
 After controlling for the other variables, the highest regional mortality is in the Upper South.

 Looking at the other variables we find that the percentage of high school dropouts has a positive coefficient until the geographic variable dummies are entered into the equation.
 Then the coefficient, while still positive, is not significantly different from zero.
-In the full regression real income has a negative coefficient which is significantly different from zero.
-Cigarette use has the expected positive coefficient which becomes larger when the geographic dummies are included.
-Obesity has the expected positive coefficient but it becomes smaller when the geographic dummies are included.
+In the full regression, real income has a negative coefficient that is significantly different from zero.
+Cigarette use has the expected positive coefficient, which becomes larger when the geographic dummies are included.
+Obesity has the expected positive coefficient, but it becomes smaller when the geographic dummies are included.
 Finally, the percent black has a positive coefficient and also remains relatively unchanged by inclusion of the geographic dummies.
-In the regressions across the 224 MSAs > 100,000, shown in Appendix Table B-6, the results are similar.
+In the regressions across the 224 MSAs > 100,000, shown in table 10A.7, the results are similar.
 In addition, the pollution index has the expected positive coefficient and remains relatively unchanged in the presence of the geographic dummies.

 Preliminary efforts to find an effect of income inequality were unsuccessful.
 In fact, in a variety of specifications, the coefficient for inequality was always negative.
-Similarly, we found no evidence of a relationship between religiousity and mortality whether measured by percent of religious adherents or by frequency of church attendance.
+Similarly, we found no evidence of a relationship between religiosity and mortality whether measured by percent of religious adherents or by frequency of church attendance.

-V. Two Puzzles
+10.5 Two Puzzles

 Here we consider two specific puzzles regarding patterns of mortality and utilization.
-The first puzzle is why the percentage of African-Americans in an area is positively related to the mortality of whites 65-84.
+The first puzzle is why the percentage of African Americans in an area is positively related to the mortality of whites aged sixtyfive-eighty-four.
 The second puzzle concerns the unusually low mortality and unusually high utilization in Florida relative to the rest of the country.

-Percent Black and Mortality
+10.5.1 Percent Black and Mortality

-Why should the mortality of whites 65-84 be significantly positively related to the percent of the total population of an area that is black?
+Why should the mortality of whites aged sixty-five-eighty-four be significantly positively related to the percent of the total population of an area that is black?
 The possible answers fall into two main categories.
 First, there may be health differences among the elderly whites that are correlated with BLACK, differences that are not accounted for by the other variables in the mortality regression.
 Such differences could arise as a result of selective in- and out-migration under the reasonable assumption that the movers are healthier than the stayers.